Taechatam/BCP_Similarity_Pipeline/README.md

 * Extracts specific morphological features.
 * Maps data points into Euclidean space.
 * Generates visualizations of the selected feature sets.
+* *Note: If you have a custom selected features CSV, place it in the same folder as your data.*

 ### 3. Similarity Index Calculation
 Run [`step3_similarity_index.py`](./step3_similarity_index.py) to calculate the Similarity Index between treated and untreated samples.